moleculerjs/moleculer/README.md

 ```

 # Nodes
-Moleculer supports many architectures.
+Moleculer supports several architectures.

 ## Monolith architecture
 In this version you are running every services on one node with one broker.
 In this case every service can call other services locally.
 So there is no network latency and no transporter.
+The local call is the fastest.

 ![Monolith architecture](docs/assets/monolith-architecture.png)